-P4PORT=oak:1234 p4 integ //from-pine/file.c //depot/codedrops/file.c
+P4PORT=oak:1234 p4 integ //from-pine/file.c //depot/codedrops/file.c integration, your developers can access copies of the files from the local depot into which the files were integrated.

 Although it is possible to permit individual developers to sync files from remote depots into their client workspaces, this is generally an inefficient use of resources.